 Time, Cost, and Opportunity Trade-offs

 Some tuition services lean heavily into a cookie-cutter approach—same worksheets, same pacing for everyone.
-That rarely works for kids who need an alternate angle or a pace dialled up or down.
-When programs aren’t flexible, they can feel frustrating and demotivating.
+That rarely works for children who need a different angle or a pace adjusted up or down.
+When programmes lack flexibility, they can feel frustrating and demotivating rather than helpful.

 Deciding If Extra Tuition Is the Right Move